Allerdest, Levocetirizine

 Management of Allergic Cough

-A cough from allergies can start when the upper airways get irritated, usually because of histamine being released, or when there's postnasal drip, or even just from being around things that trigger allergies.
-When your throat is irritated for a long time, it can lead to coughing a lot, especially dry coughs that keep coming back.
+A cough from allergies can start when the upper airways get irritated, usually because of histamine being released, or from postnasal drip, or even just from being around things that trigger allergies.
+When your throat is irritated for a long time, it can make you cough repeatedly without bringing up any mucus.

 Allerdest may help alleviate allergy-associated cough by reducing histamine-mediated mucosal inflammation and limiting excessive nasal secretions that contribute to throat irritation.